whereiskurt/defcon.run.32/README.md

 ### AWS, Strapi, Nx and Next.js Eco-systems

 I used terraform to standup the AWS infrastructure for the site.
 The only exception is the AWS SES setup which I did manually/clickops.
-Otherwise, it's a 'tf apply' and 'tf destroy' to bring all the certs, lbs and cluster up/down.
+Otherwise, it's a `tf apply` and `tf destroy` to bring all the AWS certs, lb  and cluster resources up/down.
 Early on I would destroy the infra everyday and bring it back to work on.

 I used `Nx` as my build system - it's an awesome way to manage a mono-repo like this one.